-The Organization is part of a national community action network of over 1,000 agencies that reach every single county in the United States and serves over 16 million low-income people.
+The Organization is part of a national community action network of over 1,000 agencies that reach every county in the United States and serves over 16 million low-income people.
 The Organization's purpose is to fight poverty and to assist in providing for the individual and community needs of Hennepin County's low-income community.
-This purpose is reflected in the Organization's mission: "ensure a life of dignity and opportunity for those in need throughout Hennepin County".
-As part of the Organization's provided services, individuals with low income received assistance with energy payments, water bill payments, car repair expenses, homebuyer education, homebuyer counseling, savings and asset building, eligibility determinations and application assistance for SNAP and MnSure, tenant training, and financial literacy education.
+This purpose is reflected in the Organization's mission: "partner with community to provide effective and responsive services to reduce the impact of poverty in Hennepin County".
+The Organization provided services to income-eligible individuals including assistance with energy payments, water bill payments, car repair expenses, rental assistance, homebuyer education, homebuyer counseling, savings and asset building, MNSure eligibility determinations and application assistance, tenant training, and financial literacy education.
 The Organization's service area includes the 45 communities that make up Hennepin County, Minnesota.